rossmartin/cordova-uglify/README.md

 # cordova-uglify

 Cordova hook that allows you to uglify or minify your apps JavaScript and CSS.
 It is using [UglifyJS2](https://github.com/mishoo/UglifyJS2) for JavaScript compression and [clean-css](https://github.com/GoalSmashers/clean-css) to minify CSS.
+The hook also supports compressing your apps images using [imagemin](https://github.com/imagemin/imagemin).

 ## Install
 Install the following package below inside of your apps root folder.